Backpacking Africa: Overland Travel from South Africa to Tanzania

 With over 50 million people and 11 official languages spoken, South Africa is a culturally vibrant destination with a complex political history.
 Start your journey in Cape Town and learn about apartheid at Robben Island, on a free history walking tour or at the museum in colourful Bo-kaap.

-Note: As of May 2018 when I visited Cape Town, there were scheduled riots in Bo-kaap at 5:00pm — due to this, I don’t recommend entering past 4:30pm.
-When in doubt, ask locals for information.
+Note: As of May 2018 when I visited Cape Town, there were scheduled riots in Bo-kaap at 5:00pm — due to this, it wasn’t recommended to enter past 4:30pm.
+I’m not sure the situation now in 2019 so when in doubt, ask locals for information.

 Rent a car to do a one-day self-drive tour of the Western Cape Peninsula, stopping at St. James beach (Muizenberg), Boulder beach and the Cape of Good Hope.
 I used budget rent-a-car for just $25/day and have free rental insurance through my AMEX credit card.
 It is also possible to do the peninsula via the hop-on/hop-off bus if you don’t want to drive.